houtoms/tensorflow/nvidia-examples/cnn/README.md

                       --display_every=50 \
                       --log_dir=/home/train/resnet50-1

-Add "--eval" to the arguments to evaluate a trained model on the validation dataset.
-Run with "--help" to see additional arguments.
+Add `--eval` to the arguments to evaluate a trained model on the validation dataset.
+Run with `--help` to see additional arguments.

 TensorBoard can be used to monitor training: